TarkanJ/terraform/README.md

-# terraform - this branch is used for Terraform
+# terraform - this REPO is used for Terraform